vijaysanjay04/vijaysanjay04/README.md

 A tech enthusiast, a passionate coder, and a full-time programmer.
-I do build some really cool piece of shit I do build some really cool piece of shit
+I do build some really cool piece of shit

 <!---
 vijaysanjay04/vijaysanjay04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.